gliuzzi/QPL/README.md

 Hence, prior of using the code you must install these solvers along with their respective Julia interfaces.

 ### How to run the code
+All the codes must be run from within folder ```codes```.
 There are basically two ways of running the codes.
 1. edit file main.jl to suit your needs.
 Then, from a command prompt execute
 ```
 $ julia -p <nproc> main.jl